bge-barcoding/ena-taxid-creation/README.md

 - If valid, fetch GBIF ID and output sample to taxonomy_request.tsv.
 - If not valid, fetch GBIF information and output sample to gbif_inconsistent.tsv for manual checking.

+INTEGRATE UPDATED SEARCHING LOGIC
+Step 1: name_backbone with strict=False
+pythonresult = species.name_backbone(name='Solieria pacifica', strict=False)

+name_backbone tries to match a name against the GBIF backbone taxonomy (their master taxonomic reference) Setting strict=False allows it to match against higher classification levels if no direct match is found This is typically faster and more precise, but can sometimes miss matches that would appear on the GBIF website For Solieria pacifica, this might initially return a "matchType=NONE" result

+Step 2: Fall back to species.search() (which is name_lookup)
+pythonspecies_search_results = species.search(q='Solieria pacifica', limit=5)

+The search function (which calls name_lookup) is a more comprehensive fuzzy search It searches across ALL taxonomies in GBIF, not just the backbone This is closer to how the GBIF website search works
+It can find matches even when name_backbone fails
+For Solieria pacifica, this would find both the plant and insect versions

+Step 3: Get detailed information with species.name_usage() pythonif first_match.get('key'):
+    species_details = species.name_usage(key=first_match.get('key'))

+Once we have a match and its key (unique ID) from name_lookup, we use name_usage to get complete details name_usage retrieves full taxonomic information about that specific taxon This gives us all the hierarchical data needed (phylum, class, order, etc.) for validation For Solieria pacifica, this would return complete taxonomic details for validation
 ## Prerequisites
 - Python 3.6+
 - Required Python packages: